telerik/xaml-docs/controls/radsyntaxeditor/features/taggers/word-taggers.md

 * **ExcludedCode**
 * **WhiteSpace**

+## TextFormatDefinition

-Each of these types has a specified **TextFormatDefinition** which is used to display the matched words with a certain highlighting - foreground, background, border or underline.
+Each of these types has a specified **TextFormatDefinition** which is used to display the matched words with a certain highlighting - foreground, background, border, underline, font style or font weight.

+For example, you can highlight keywords in red and have the text appear bold and italic by adding the following definition:

+#### __[C#] Custom TextFormatDefinition__
+{{region cs-radsyntaxeditor-features-word-taggers-1}}
+    this.syntaxEditor.TextFormatDefinitions.AddLast(ClassificationTypes.Keyword, new TextFormatDefinition(new SolidColorBrush(Colors.Red), FontWeights.Bold, FontStyle = FontStyles.Italic));
+{{endregion}}

+## WordTaggerBase API

 The WordTaggerBase class exposes the following virtual methods: